caian-org/workstation/docs/README.md

  > actually were - which was also known as "ricing".
 Here on /r/unixporn, the
  > word is accepted by the majority of the community and is used sparingly to
  > refer to a visually attractive desktop upgraded beyond the default.

  -- From [/r/unixporn](https://www.reddit.com/r/unixporn/wiki/themeing/dictionary).

  __TL;DR__: Your dotfiles are how you personalize your system.
 Rice is a practice of creating visually appealing envinroments.

- I maintain this repository as a home for my dotfiles (which are also used to rice my computer).
+ I maintain this repository as a home for my dotfiles (which are also used to rice my system).

 ## What's Inside?

+ Every single configuration file that I actively use on my system.
+ It include (but not limited to) custom configurations for the shell, the terminal emulator, text editor, file browser, etc.

- A lot of things.
-And the list is getting bigger and bigger as time goes by.
+ And the list is getting bigger over time.

- For a comprehensive list of things that I use (not limited to ricing), you should see my [Warez List](docs/WAREZ-LIST.md).
+ For a comprehensive list of things that I use (not limited to ricing), you should see the [documentation](#documentation).

 ## Structure

  I try to maintain my configuration files as much `.config`-centered as possible.
- If I have the option to give the configuration file path to the application, I will.
-If you use that much of CLI programs (like I do), believe me, sooner or later you'll have a cluttered home folder; that's why the `.config`-centered approach makes sense.
+ If you use that much of CLI programs (like I do), believe me: sooner or later you'll have a cluttered home folder; that's why the `.config`-centered approach makes sense.

  However, sometimes it is just impossible to do that, even with symbolic links and such hacks like this; one good exemple of that is `.emacs`, that __by force of will__, only works if located on the home folder.

  That said, the repository is structured in a way that mimics the files location of my own machine.
 Program-specific configuration files rests at the `.config` directory, within a directory with the same name.
 E.g.: `.config/i3` contains the configurations for i3-gaps (and any other i3-related stuff).

  Files outside `.config` belongs to the home folder (like my `.vimrc` or `.zshrc`).

- Beyond that, there's two important folders here:

-   * `/docs/`: Contains some documentation about my rice.
-For example, a detailed keybinding cheatsheet for i3.
-   * `/scripts/`: Contains various scripts (probably written in bash script or python) related to my rice.
-One is for screen brightness management, the other is to reboot my network etc.
+## Goals and Principles

+ Ricing a system is a constant work in progress.
+Mine is no different, but it has certain goals and principles that guides it.
+They are:

+ * __Keyboard-centrality__: Since GUIs took over the user experience in personal computers, the mouse became the de _facto tool_ for control and navigation of the system.
+The idea of a keyboard-centric system is to remove the responsability of the mouse of doing +90% of common actions (like open a program or change the active window).
+This approach allows me to work in a more efficient way (with way more fast actions), in a more ergonomic design (my hands are always in the same place).

+ * __Easiness__: I not only want the number of key presses I have to make the minimum as possible, but that they also works in a "natural" way.
+If I want to open Firefox, it is somewhat logical that the keybinding for it would use the letter F. This principle (borrowed from Vim) is widely applied within this rice.

+ * __Aesthetically coherent__: Although the possibility of customize every corner of the system might sounds fun (and I can ensure it is), it is not an easy task to create an aesthetically coherent visual inside your system.
+Not everyone has the ability to make good color palletes, and I am no different.
+Even when everything is put in the right way, it's easy to get bored of your own system and the way it looks.
+Trying to solve this problem, I created one little script (that uses pywal) that automagically chooses one of my wallpapers, creates a color palette of it and updates the terminal emulator and other programs (Rofi and Bumblebee Status, for example).
+This script is runned when the system starts, meaning that I have a completely different visual on each startup.
+   For more information about it, you should check my repository dedicated to scripts and other hacks: [Utility Belt](https://github.com/caianrais/utility-belt).

+ * __Minimalism__: I think it speaks for itself.
+The bare minimum possible (programs and dependencies), consuming few resources (CPU, RAM, etc), in a simple way of doing (CLI-based for the win).
+Bloated system?
+No, thank you very much.

 ## Quickstart

- I (still) don't have a magic script that install all my customizations to a brand new machine; nor do I have the intention to do so.
+ I (still) don't have a magic script that install all my customizations to a brand new machine.

  The thing with customizations is that they are very, very personal (to your taste and workflow).
 Also, ricing a system depends heavelly on how willing you are to mess around things, write your own scripts/dotfiles, research about it etc. It's the kind of thing you probably wants to do on your vacation or during a long hollyday.

  So my best advice to quickstart is: